Quantization for uniform distributions of Cantor dusts on $\mathbb{R}^2$: Optimal sets of -means and the quantization errors for all

-\begin{remark} In the CVT $\gb_3$ given by Lemma~\ref{lemma451}, one point is the centroid of the child $J_4$ and the other two points are equidistant from the diagonal passing through the centroid.
-Due to rotational symmetry of the Sierpi\'nski carpet, there are four such CVTs with three-means in which one point is the centroid of one of the children $J_1$, $J_2$, $J_3$ or $J_4$ and the other two points are equidistant from the diagonal passing through the centroid, and all have the same distortion error larger than $\frac 1{12}$. \end{remark}
+\begin{remark} One of the points of the CVT $\gb_3$ in Lemma~\ref{lemma451} is the centroid of the child $J_4$ and the other two points are equidistant from the diagonal passing through the centroid.
+Due to rotational symmetry of $S, $ there are four such CVTs with three-means in which one point is the centroid of one of the children $J_1$, $J_2$, $J_3$ or $J_4$ and the other two points are equidistant from the diagonal passing through the centroid, and all have the same distortion error larger than $\frac 1{12}$. \end{remark}